openSUSE/news-o-o/_posts/2011-05-07-opensuse-weekly-news-issue-174-is-out.markdown

 Just a quick announce that I will be working this summer as a GSoC student, for the
       openSUSE Project.
-My mentor will be [Vincent Untz](http://vuntz.net), the so called father of GNOME 3
+My mentor will be [Vincent Untz](http://vuntz.net), the so called â€œfather of GNOME 3â€
       ![](http://alex.eftimie.ro/wp-includes/images/smilies/icon_smile.gif)

-What I™m aiming to do is modify Ubuntu Software Center to use PackageKit (an universal
+What Iâ€™m aiming to do is modify Ubuntu Software Center to use PackageKit (an universal
       package management toolkit) as a installation backend, and also integrate it with the AppStream initiative (a cross-distro project for making software installation easier).